hashicorp/packer/website/source/docs/post-processors/docker-tag.html.markdown

 ---
 layout: "docs"
 page_title: "docker-tag Post-Processor"
+description: |-
+  The Packer Docker Tag post-processor takes an artifact from the docker builder that was committed and tags it into a repository.
+This allows you to use the other Docker post-processors such as docker-push to push the image to a registry.
 ---

 # Docker Tag Post-Processor

 Type: `docker-tag`

-The Docker Tag post-processor takes an artifact from the [docker builder](/docs/builders/docker.html) that was committed and tags it into a repository.
+The Packer Docker Tag post-processor takes an artifact from the [docker builder](/docs/builders/docker.html) that was committed and tags it into a repository.
 This allows you to use the other Docker post-processors such as